Saratoga Passgae between Whidbey Island and Camano Island

 I enjoyed the alternate route as it gave me some views of islands and passages I had not seen before.

-Cliffs on the east side of Cypress Island (named for rocky mountain junipers)
+Cliffs on the east side of Cypress Island (named for junipers that are cypress like (juniperus maritima))

 Tombolo connecting small island to Cypress